cosmos/sdk-tutorials/b9lab-content/3-main-concepts/02-architecture.md

 ### `CheckTx`

 Many transactions that could be broadcast should not be broadcast.
 Examples include malformed transactions and spam-like artifacts.
 Tendermint cannot determine the transaction interpretation on its own because it is agnostic to it.
-Therefore, the Application Blockchain Interface includes a `CheckTx` method.
+To address this the Application Blockchain Interface includes a `CheckTx` method.
 Tendermint uses the method to ask the application layer if a transaction is valid.
 Applications implement this function.

 ### `DeliverTx`